 Ah, ol’ reliable.
 Skyscanner has been with me from the start.
 I booked my very first international flight (to Egypt, Israel, and Italy) through this site, and have been going back ever since.

 Skyscanner is great for a few reasons.
-First, you can put in your departure airport and dates then set the destination to “everywhere,” to search through the cheapest options available without choosing a specific destination.
+First, you can compare prices on flights with Skyscanner super easily.
+Just put in your departure airport and dates then set the destination to “everywhere,” to search through the cheapest options available without choosing a specific destination.
 That’s usually how I get started planning almost all of my trips.
 I’ve also found that Skyscanner consistently shows me some of the cheapest flight fares for every destination.
 I just love it because it makes it so easy to compare countries and airlines, and find the cheapest flights and best travel deals.

 For Example: For my trip to Germany in 2015, I found round trip flights from Dubai to Berlin for only $250 per person.
 A great deal I snapped up immediately, and never would have seen if not for their “search everywhere” option.

-The Catch: The only catch is that Skyscanner shows a lot of offers from third party vendors like edreams, Expedia, etc. I personally avoid these like the plague and ONLY ever book directly from the airlines.
-However, once you find the flights you want, just head straight to the airline website, search, and purchase it there.
+The Catch: The only catch is that Skyscanner shows a lot of offers from third party vendors like edreams, Expedia, etc. I personally avoid these and ONLY ever book directly from the airlines.
+If you find the flights you want and they’re all through one airline, it’s easy to just click and continue booking through them.
+Otherwise, just head straight to the airline website, search, and purchase it there.
 Easy.

 These three websites and email newsletters are my go-to places to get the cheapest flights and best travel deals online.
 If you’re just in the starting stages of planning your next trip and open to anything, check these out today to get some huge savings.

 Good luck, and happy travels!
 If you find some amazing deals on these sites, comment below and let me know (so I can buy them too!)